 Bay area anti-abortion activists welcome possible reversal of Roe v.
 Wade

-The battle lines are drawn, but those who would like to restrict abortion think is was a mistake for the court to ever declare it a Constitutional right in the first place.
+The battle lines are drawn, but those who would like to restrict abortion think it was a mistake for the court to ever declare it a constitutional right in the first place.

 Short said those protesting outside the Supreme Court who are outraged by the idea of states controlling abortion, are actually arguing against democracy."